Special Reasons Hearing

 Special Reasons Arguments Procedure

-If special reasons are applicable to your case and you would like to raise this, you will need to attend Court in person for the sentence hearing because the Court must hear your evidence in person and on oath to determine whether special reasons are applicable.
+If special reasons are applicable to your case and you would like to raise this, you will need to attend Court in person for the sentencing hearing.
+This is because the Court must hear your evidence in person and on oath to determine whether special reasons are applicable.
 If relying upon special reasons to avoid a driving disqualification or penalty points the prosecutor must be provided with the opportunity to cross-examine and challenge your evidence in relation to the ‘Special Reason’ raised.

-A special reasons argument cannot be made by only writing to the Court, attendance at Court is necessary to raise and successfully rely upon special reasons.
+A special reasons argument cannot be made by only writing to the Court, attendance at Court is necessary to raise and successfully rely upon this argument.